timothymapote/Floats-App/README.md

 # Floats App

-About this App: i made this app 2 months ago.
+About this App: i made this app, months ago while working a full time job.
 Its one of my cousin's business in the philippines, its not completed yet, but its almost done.

 Screenshots of the app